pryley/pollux/readme.txt

 = Manual installation =

 Download the Pollux plugin and uploading it to your server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+== Frequently Asked Questions ==

+= How do I add Meta Boxes? =

+Pollux uses the Meta Box plugin to add custom meta-boxes.
+Adding meta-boxes and meta-box fields is [the same as you would](https://github.com/rilwis/meta-box/blob/master/demo/demo.php) with Meta Box, except instead of registering meta-box arrays with the 'rwmb_meta_boxes' filter hook, you instead enter the arrays as YAML markup in the Pollux Settings.
+Examples have been provided in the pollux plugin "demo" directory.

+= How do I add Custom Post Types? =

+Please see the "pollux.yml" example provided in the pollux plugin "demo" directory.

+= How do I add Custom Taxonomies? =

+Please see the "pollux.yml" example provided in the pollux plugin "demo" directory.

+== Screenshots ==

+1. A view of the Pollux settings "General" tab

+2. A view of the Pollux settings "Meta Boxes" tab

+3. A view of the Pollux settings "Post Types" tab

+4. A view of the Pollux settings "Taxonomies" tab

+5. A view of the "Post Archive" page

+6. A view of the "Site Settings" page

 == Changelog ==